Decision Making with Uncertainty#

 The Profit Metric#

-The profit metric,
+The profit metric is,

-• is a transfer function to map from spatial features to value, \(P(\ell,s)\)
+• a transfer function to map from spatial realizations, \(\ell\), and decision scenario, \(s\), to a value metric, \(P(\ell,s)\)

-Profit for \(𝑙=5\), realization, \(𝑠=2\) development scenario.
+Profit for \(𝑙=5\), realization, \(𝑠=2\) decision scenario.

-• full combinatorial of \(L\) subsurface realizations and \(S\) development scenarios, \(P(\ell = 1,\ldots,L,s=1,\ldots,S)\)
+• full combinatorial of \(L\) subsurface realizations and \(S\) decision scenarios, \(P(\ell = 1,\ldots,L,s=1,\ldots,S)\)

 Profit calculated over all subsurface realizations and development scenarios.